GiveDirectly

 The Development Challenge

 An estimated 65 million people are currently forcibly displaced from their homes by conflict.
-Of these, 22.5 million are refugees, and most are hosted by countries which are also afflicted by poverty and political fragility.
-Though the expectation is that refugees are displaced for a short duration, refugees are increasingly living in refugee camps and settlements for prolonged periods.
-About two-thirds of refugees have been displaced from their home country for five consecutive years or more.
-The focus of refugee aid is currently on short-term solutions (such as emergency food rations), rather than on longer-term solutions with potential to help refugees improve self-sufficiency and build sustainable livelihoods.
-Approximately USD 3.4 billion of international aid is spent supporting long-term refugees through various forms of short-term, in-kind assistance.
-Humanitarian aid in refugee contexts is in need of a change of approach.
+Of these, 22.5 million are refugees.
+Refugees are increasingly living in refugee camps and settlements for prolonged periods: about two-thirds of refugees have been displaced from their home country for five consecutive years or more.
+However, refugee aid is often premised on short-term solutions (such as emergency food rations).
+Approximately USD 3.4 billion of international aid is spent supporting long-term refugees through various forms of short-term, in-kind assistance, rather than on longer-term options with potential to help refugees improve self-sufficiency and build sustainable livelihoods.

 The Innovation

 Traditional refugee aid is typically in-kind forms of relief (food, shelter, clothes) or more recently, small and frequent small cash transfers, both of which essentially service consumption requirements.
-GiveDirectly’s innovation is to test whether delivering a relatively large lump-sum cash transfer, as opposed to traditional forms of aid, can enable refugees to jump start a better life and build sustainable livelihoods.
-By generating learnings and adding to the evidence base, GiveDirectly aims to influence the effectiveness and efficiency of aid money spent in refugee resettlement.
+GiveDirectly have pioneered a model of large lump-sum cash transfers for poverty alleviation, and contributed to an extensive body of evidence which points to significant increases in earnings and assets and investments in nutrition for recipients of cash transfers.
+The vision is to adapt this model for implementation in protracted refugee settings, to test whether large lump-sum cash transfer, as opposed to traditional forms of aid, can enable refugees to jump start a better life and build sustainable livelihoods.
+By generating learning and adding to the evidence base, GiveDirectly aims to influence the effectiveness and efficiency of aid money spent in refugee resettlement.

 Our Investment